Number of data breaches in 2020 has almost doubled with 3,950 confirmed breaches against 2,103 recorded breaches in 2019!

 Zoom Credentials Up for Sale!

 Due to the COVID-19 pandemic, various organizations across the globe adopted work from home policy.
-In view of the situation, the Zoom video conferencing app became the most used application for the virtual meeting and got popular among cybercriminals too.
+In view of the situation, the Zoom video conferencing app became the most used application for virtual meeting and got popular among cybercriminals too.

 Within a short span of time, the application became vulnerable to various security threats and eventually became a victim of the data breach.
 In the first week of April 2020, the news of “500,000 stolen Zoom passwords available for sale in dark web crime forums” shook the application users.